Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 The hero goes iron

-Where in the fields I will pass in the spring
+Where in the fields I will go in the spring

-In summer, bread will rise like a wall.
+In the summer the bread will stand like a wall.
 (Tractor)

 Iron Horse,

-She walks behind a tractor across the field,
+She walks across the field behind the tractor,

 Rooted into the ground